One month to go

 How can I, now, at this very moment, possibly make a statement?
 There is so much I don’t know.
 How am I to predict how I’ll feel in the coming weeks and months, when I can’t even get a firm grasp on how I feel right now?
 My mind is a chaotic whirl.
 I’m busy preparing for my departure, anticipating my arrival, and trying to juggle work and spending time with friends in between.
 Everything has been moving so fast, and in these next final weeks, they’ll only continue to speed up.

 I’m working through February 20.
 My birthday is February 24, and I leave for staging on the 26.
 I have a to-do list at least a mile long.
-I’ve essentially got to set up my life for two years so than someone else can manage it.
+I’ve essentially got to set up my life for two years so that someone else can manage it.
 I’ve got to get what’s need to apply to graduate school for when I return.
 I need all those addresses and phone numbers now.
 I’ve got to get friends to download WHATSAPP, and before I know it, it will be February 26.

 My world will likely be flipped upside down in ways that I never saw coming.
 I’ll say goodbye to my home, my friends, my kitties, and my family.
 I’ll give up the creature comforts that I knowingly take for granted.
 I’ll bid farewell to a community for whom my appreciation came unexpectedly.

 But these are the thoughts running through my head.
-Every time I get in my car and drive around the city.
-When I am in a store looking for something I need for Madagascar.
+Every time I get in my car and drive around the country.
+When I am in a store looking for something I *need* for Madagascar.
 When I sit in my house and look around and think, ‘we’ve only just begun.’
 I’ve had my house for a total of four months and yet it’s already filled with me.
-At night, with Lucy a curled at my feet, and Molly by my side, I stare at my ceiling and convince myself to stay calm…
+At night, with Lucy curled at my feet, and Molly by my side, I stare at my ceiling and convince myself to stay calm…

 …Because I wanted this.
 I wanted the uncertainty.
 I wanted the fear.
 I wanted the unknown.
 18 months ago, I decided I was ready to give up what I know in exchange for the adventure of a lifetime.
 The world is mine and my future belongs to me.
 The Peace Corps will test me, push me to my limits, and force me to rise above.
 I will grow and I will change.
 I will not be the same person I was when I started, but I look forward to meeting her in the end.